OutSystems/docs-odc/src/eap/custom-domains.md

 <div class="info" markdown="1">

 For each external identity provider in use by your apps, a new pair of redirect URLs is generated for this domain.
 You must add the new pair of redirect URLs to each active external provider to ensure end-users maintain the ability to authenticate.
-For information on how to do this, see the [external IdP documentation](./external-idps.md#apply-an-external-idp).
+See the [external IdP documentation](external-idps/intro.md#apply-an-external-idp) for guidance on how to do this.
 If end-users lose their ability to authenticate, they get 401 errors when trying to access the apps.
 You can diagnose the problem by looking at the [logs](../eap/monitor-apps.md#logs).

 </div>